cwi-dis/cwipc/docs/registration.rst

 Registering pre-recorded footage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have pre-recorded footage (``.mkv`` files for Kinect, ``.bag`` files for realsense) and you have captured some sort of a marker (either the Aruco origin marker, or the older four-color-corner marker) you can create a ``cameraconfig.json`` for this recording:
+If you have pre-recorded footage (``.mkv`` files for Kinect, ``.bag`` files for RealSense, or Orbbec native formats) and you have captured some sort of a marker (either the Aruco origin marker, or the older four-color-corner marker) you can create a ``cameraconfig.json`` for this recording:

 - Put all your files in a single directory, lets say ``new-recording``.